aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

     * **Generating RSA key pair**
        1. `openssl genrsa -out test_rsa_privkey.pem 2048`
        1. `openssl rsa -in test_rsa_privkey.pem -pubout -outform pkcs8 -out test_rsa_pubkey.pem`
 1. Distribute the public keys to producer hosts and private keys to consumer hosts.
 Make sure the process has access to retrieve the key from a file/Keystore.
-Add prefix "public-key." against the public key name while storing it in Keystore.
-This prefix is used by the producer to retrieve public key through `CryptoKeyReader::getKey()` interface.  e.g: If the public key name is `pulsarkey`, then store its as `public-key.pulsarkey` in Keystore.
 1. Add keys to the ProducerConfiguration:
     1. Create ProducerConfiguration:<br>`ProducerConfiguration conf = new ProducerConfiguration()`
     1. Add key to the config:<br>`conf.addEncryptionKey(“pub-key-name”)`
 <br>In some cases, the producer may want to encrypt the session key using multiple key individually and have them published with the corresponding key name in the message.
 Call `conf.addEncryptionKey(“pub-key-name”)` with the keyname to add them to the producer config.
 Consumer will be able to decrypt the message, as long as it has access to at least one of the keys.
-1. Implement CryptoKeyReader::getKey() interface which will be invoked by Pulsar client to load the key.
+1. Implement CryptoKeyReader::getPublicKey() interface which will be invoked by Pulsar client to load the key.
 Make sure not to perform any blocking operation within the callback, as it will block producer creation.
 The reason to get the key value using callback is to allow the producer to dynamically refresh the key when it expires.
-<br>`byte[] getKey(String keyName)`
+<br>`byte[] getPublicKey(String keyName)`
 1. Create producer using the producer config.
 During the creation, the client will invoke the callback method for each key added to the producer config.
 Failing to retrieve a key will result in CryptoException
 <br>`PulsarClient client = PulsarClient.create("pulsar://localhost:6650");`
 <br>`Producer producer = client.createProducer("persistent://property/cluster/ns/topic", conf);`